-The landslide-hazard maps provide a general indication of where slope-failure hazards may exist, and serve as a means for evaluating the need for site-specific studies.
+Both the landslide-hazard and the earthquake-induced landslide-potential maps provide a general indication of where slope-failure hazards may exist, and serve as a means for evaluating the need for site-specific studies.
 These maps are at a regional scale and, although they can be used to gain an understanding of the potential for landslides occurring in a given area, they are not designed to replace site-specific evaluations.
-Mapped areas rated as having landslide hazards may contain isolated areas which are not prone to landsliding, even during earthquake ground shaking.
-Also, areas outside the landslide-hazard study boundary may contain isolated areas which are highly susceptible to landsliding.
+Mapped areas rated as having landslide hazards or having a high potential for earthquake-induced landsliding may contain isolated areas which are not prone to landsliding, even during earthquake ground shaking.
+Also, areas outside the landslide-hazard study boundary, or rated as having a low earthquake-induced landslide potential, may contain isolated areas which are highly susceptible to landsliding.